Hiring out Horses

 - from keeping an animal boarding establishment under the Animal Boarding Establishment Act 1963.

-In deciding whether or not to grant a licence, or provisional licence, the Local Authority must, without prejudice to its right to refuse a licence on other grounds, have regard to certain matters which include:
+In deciding whether or not to grant a licence, the Local Authority must, without prejudice to its right to refuse a licence on other grounds, have regard to certain matters which include:

 - whether the person has suitable qualification or experience

 - suitable food, drink, bedding and exercise facilities

 - suitable disease control